mirjak/draft-kuehlewind-shmoo-remote-fee/draft-ietf-shmoo-remote-fee.md

-If unlimited free remote participation is determined to adversely affect financial sustainability of the IETF e.g. if the number of paying participants or the cost of free participation emerges to be a signification factor, the LLC might is expected to implement additional measures to manage these costs.
+If unlimited free remote participation is determined to adversely affect financial sustainability of the IETF e.g. if the number of paying participants or the cost of free participation emerges to be a signification factor, the LLC is expected to implement additional measures to manage these costs.
 This document does not and cannot restrict the LLC in its financial responsibility and therefore does not impose any limitation on the use of appropriate measures.
 If the LLC decides to do this, they should make their decision and rationale known to the community